 What can be done?

 Negative thoughts and self-lies are the results of formed negative beliefs.
-When you don’t have all of the knowledge of what is happening to you or why our thoughts are so distorted, skewed and negative, you have a tendency to believe them and they become your self-truths.
-Then your life becomes a burden and completely unfulfilling.
+When you don’t have all of the knowledge of what is happening to you or why our thoughts are so distorted, skewed and negative, you have a tendency to believe them, and they become your self-truths.
+Then your life becomes a burden and ultimately unfulfilling.

 Empowering yourself with the first step of identifying and recognizing is essential.
 Here are tips to help you to empower yourself by challenging your core beliefs.
 To be empowered you have to face your negative thought and cognitive lies directly.